 Firmware can be upgraded over the Ethernet connection.
-When a firmware update is available, download from the ISSI website (www.psp-tsp.com/canon) and save.
+When a firmware update is available, download from the ISSI website (https://innssi.com/ef-zoom-controller/) and save.
 The firmware update tool can be found in the 'About' menu.
-Firmware updates will be issued if needed and will always be posted to the ISSI website under the ISSI products page in the download section for the LC-2.
-Always use the software version recommended for the firmware.
+Firmware updates will be issued if needed and will always be posted to the ISSI website under the ISSI products page in the download section for the LC-PZA2-E. Always use the software version recommended for the firmware.